HOTFLoc++: End-to-End Hierarchical LiDAR Place Recognition, Re-Ranking, and 6-DoF Metric Localisation in Forests: Experiments

 \subsubsection{Joint Training}

-In \cref{tab:ablation_joint_training} we evaluate the impact that our joint training protocol has on the place recognition performance of \hotflocpp{}, \emph{without} re-ranking enabled at inference.
-A key finding is that our re-ranking and metric localisation losses have a positive impact on PR performance across most datasets.
-The largest individual increase is brought by $\mathcal{L}_{cm}$ and $\mathcal{L}_{fm}$ with an average Recall@1 improvement of 2.5~p.p., while enabling all losses produces an average improvement of 3.6~p.p.

-Indeed, these losses provide beneficial constraints on the distribution of local features during training, as both losses guide the network to extract distinctive features which are invariant to rigid transformations and thus easier to match.
+In \cref{tab:ablation_joint_training} we evaluate the impact that our joint training protocol has on the PR performance of \hotflocpp{}, \emph{without} re-ranking enabled at inference.
+A key finding is that our re-ranking and metric localisation losses have a positive impact on PR performance.
+The largest increase is brought by $\mathcal{L}_{cm}$ and $\mathcal{L}_{fm}$ with an average Recall@1 improvement of 2.5~p.p., while enabling all losses improves Recall@1 by 3.6~p.p.
+Indeed, these losses provide beneficial constraints on the distribution of local features during training, as both losses guide the network to extract distinctive yet geometrically consistent features which are invariant to rigid transformations and thus easier to match.
 This finding matches the observations in~\cite{vidanapathiranaLoGG3DNetLocallyGuided2022} that consistent local features tend to improve global descriptor repeatability.